Nikiforos Lytras: Art

 Lytras oeuvre falls into distinct periods.
 During the time that Lytras was Piloty's student he focused in history painting.
 His subjects were inspired from Greek Mythology and Greek history.
-After his return to Greece he started to paint portraits and every day life scenes.
+After his return to Greece he started to paint portraits and everyday life scenes.
 During this period, he wrote that "The painter should devote himself to genre painting, and to subjects that move, delight, and educate the people".
 His trips in Minor Asia and Egypt enriched his paintings with Oriental themes, including the people and their lifestyles.
 In the closing years of his life, he painted many scenes about aging, loneliness and the fear of death.

 Lytras was one of the most famous painters in Athens.
 He participated and honored in many exhibitions: at the Zappeion exhibitions, as well as in exhibitions in Paris (1855, 1867, 1878, 1889 and 1900) and in Vienna (1873).
 Also as he was the official portraitist in Athens and he painted many members of the upper class of his time.

 His contribution in art was conceived also through his courses in the Athens School of Fine Arts.
 Although devoted to the school of Academic Realism and remaining uninfluenced by Impressionism, he marked Greek art history in his own way.

 In 1903 he was decorated with the Golden Cross of the Order of the Redeemer.
 In 1909 – after his death – some of his paintings were presented in Piloty's School (1885–1886) in Munich.
 In 1933 in Athens School of Fine Arts an exhibition with Lytras' 186 paintings were presented.